benhoff/pluginmanager/README.rst

 Custom Plugins
 --------------

-The quickstart will only work if you subclass `IPlugin` for your custom plugins (or register your custom class with `IPlugin`, or use the 'get_plugins' method on `PluginInterface`.)
+The quickstart will only work if you subclass `IPlugin` for your custom plugins (or register your custom class with `IPlugin`)

 ::

     import pluginmanager

     class MyCustomPlugin(pluginmanager.IPlugin):
-        pass

-`IPlugin` comes with three instance variables: active: bool, configuration: dict, name: str

-and one class variable: CONFIGURATION_TEMPLATE: dict

-At the very least, you should give your custom implementations a 'name'.
-If a name is not given and the parent class initializer is called, a name will be written to the instance if the attribute doesn't exist.
-FYI.

-IPlugin has 5 methods: activate, deactivate, get_configuration_template, check_configuration, and configure

-Reimplement (or not) as needed.
+        def __init__(self):
+            self.name = 'custom_name'
+            super().__init__()

-If the default implementation of IPlugin doesn't fit your needs, register your class as subclass of IPlugin.
+If the default implementation of IPlugin doesn't fit your needs (it has five default methods, three instance variables, and a class variable), register your class as subclass of IPlugin.

 ::

     IPlugin.register(YourClassHere)

+If this still isn't custom enough, or you need functions, look into using the `get_plugins` method on `PluginInterface` instead, with a custom filter on the `ModuleManager`.

 Architecture
 ------------